slurmulon/gooey/README.md

 * `Services` are canonical
 * `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
 * `Promises` everywhere

+I will ellaborate more on the benefits of this combination with "proofs" and examples as I find the time :)

 ## Architecture